connor-minton/parametrics-lab/README.md

 The `x()`, `y()`, and `z()` functions in the controller represent the _x_, _y_, and _z_ coordinates in _Desmos_, not Unity.
 Thus, the students' equations for _x_, _y_, and _z_ are to be entered in these functions without changing to Unity coordinates.
-The first period group in charge of Obstacle 4 decided to specify a function for _z_, but the fifth period group did not.
+In the example above, the first period group in charge of Obstacle 4 decided to specify a function for _z_, but the fifth period group did not.
 All of these functions have default implementations in `ObstacleController`.
 The default implementation for `z()` always returns 0.5, which makes the obstacle "rest" on the ground.
 For